lyuusibm/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

 4. Public connectivity also routes through Cloud Internet Services (CIS) which can provide load balancing, failover, and DDoS services, then routes to the edge VPC

 5. Global Transit Gateway connecting the PowerVS environment across regions to facilitate replication for DR purposes.

+Figure 2 illustrates a detailed architecture for a single-zone, multi-region deployment on IBM Cloud Power Virtual Server.

 ![illustrates a detailed network and component architecture for a single-zone, multi-region deployment to facilitate disaster recovery](image2.png){: caption="Figure 2.
 A single-zone, multi-region deployment to facilitate disaster recovery" caption-side="bottom"}